ManuVdv/Website/content/projects.md

   arrange(desc(n))

 ```
+Output:
+A tibble: 40 x 3
+   property_type      prop_type_simplified     n
+   <chr>              <chr>                <int>
+ 1 Apartment          Apartment            13036
+ 2 Serviced apartment Serviced apartment    1454
+ 3 House              House                 1370
+ 4 Boutique hotel     Boutique hotel        1097
+ 5 Townhouse          Other                  621
+ 6 Bed and breakfast  Other                  572
+ 7 Aparthotel         Other                  569
+ 8 Hotel              Other                  542
+ 9 Condominium        Other                  501
+10 Loft               Other                  371
+# ... with 30 more rows

 Airbnb is most commonly used for travel purposes, i.e., as an alternative to traditional hotels.
 We only want to include listings in our regression analysis that are intended for travel purposes: